cedricwalter/cedricwalter.github.io/_posts/2007-07-02-world-stats-clock.md

     - 'Today on earth'
 ---

 This site has stats collected from all over the world, showing population, prison growth, births, US illegal immigrations, divorces, species extinct, forests lost, barrels of oil, and LOADS more, including in depth death stats.
-Highly depressing .It should be renamed the ‘<span style="font-weight: bold;">Pessimistic World Clock‘.
+Highly depressing .It should be renamed the ‘Pessimistic World Clock‘.
 [http://www.poodwaddle.com/worldclock.swf ](http://www.poodwaddle.com/worldclock.swf)